mprestin77/oci-container-instances/README.md

 When prompted for password, enter the auth token you copied earlier as the password.

-Create a tag to the image that you're going to push to OCI Registry by entering:
+Create a tag to the image that you're going to push to OCI Registry:
 ```
 docker tag transcoder:latest <region-key>.ocir.io/<tenancy-namespace>/<repo-name>/transcoder:latest
 ```